wilson0x4d/webmetrics/README.md

 Requires .NET Framework 4.7 or later and a C# 7.x compatible compiler.
 The .NET Framework can be retargeted if desired.

-### Project: X4D.WebMetrics.TestWeb

-A generic ASP.&shy;NET Web Forms scaffold which allows for manual testing of the HTTP Module.
-This is not a required resource, it is only provided for developer convenience/QOL.

-Requires .NET Framework 4.7 or later and any C# compiler version.
-The .NET Framework can be retargeted if desired.